joshis2020/llm_devops_assistant/Readme.md

 A modular assistant powered by LLMs to answer cloud engineering and DevOps queries and perform safe actions on AWS and Kubernetes.

+This is a project to understand how LLM can be integrated in the DevOps domain to make the developers life easy.

+We want the LLM (Claude via AWS Bedrock) to analyze a simple human prompt in natural language, classify it and there by route the request to the right plugin to help the DevOps assistant take action.
+The heavy lifting of checking the ec2 instances, getting the pod logs would be done by Boto3 and Kubernetes clients.

 ## 🔍 Features
 - Ask natural language questions like:
   - "Which EC2 instances are stopped?"
   - "Restart pods in crashloop in dev namespace."
   - "Show today's AWS cost."
+  - "Summarise the logs for the pod nginx"
 - CLI and optional FastAPI interface
 - Modular plugin-based architecture